 The new Sierra Acoustic/Electric for Pro’s now allows that sweet Sierra sound to be heard in any venue without the feedback problems found in small clubs or higher volume levels needed to deal with the sound dissipation problem in open air venues.
 Endorsed by Deering artist Ashley Campbell, daughter of singer/songwriter/actor Glen Campbell.

-Want railroad spikes?
-We install HO-gauge railroad spikes free when you purchase a banjo from us.
-We recommend installing them on frets 7 and 9 (A and B).
-This serves as a capo for the 5th string, an idea that was developed and used by Earl Scruggs himself.
+What's a 5th-string railroad spike capo?
+Click here to see a photo.
+When you use a standard capo on your banjo fretboard, fretting strings 1 through 4, you'll need to capo the 5th string separately.
+The 5th string starts at the 5th fret.
+If your standard capo is on the 2nd fret, you also need to capo the 5th string two frets higher, at the 7th fret.
+We recommend installing railroad spike capos on frets 7 and 9 (A and B).
+We install them on the fretboard just under the 5th string, an idea that was developed and used by Earl Scruggs himself.
 We use them, and so do most of the professional players we know.
 When you're playing, you don't really notice the spikes because they're out of the way, but they're always there when you need them.
 Simply slide the 5th string under the spike.
 When you're done, slide it out.
-If you want spikes, let us know in the comments box at checkout.

-Note: Our banjos are individually inspected, set up and tuned by the Banjo.com staff in Georgia.
+Note: Our banjos are individually inspected and set up by our Banjo.com staff in Georgia, and delivered ready-to-play.
 We are banjo players, so we set them up the way we want to play them!
 Each banjo is in tune when we carefully pack it for shipment.
 Climate conditions and travel will affect the tuning, so it may need to be fine-tuned before playing.

 Also available as a Left Handed Model Click Here